OPERA-Cal-Val/tile-mate/README.md

 3. Make your modifications in your own fork
 4. Make a pull-request (PR) in this repo with the code in your fork and tag the repo owner or a relevant contributor.

-We use `flake8` and associated linting packages to ensure some basic code quality (see the `environment.yml`).
+We use `ruff` and associated linting packages to ensure some basic code quality (see the `environment.yml`).
 These will be checked for each commit in a PR.
 Try to write tests wherever possible.

 # Support